nebulab/playbook/processes/travel-policy.md

 - if you use your car in Italy we'll refer to the ViaMichelin cost estimation;
 - rental car group B standard, total fuel, and highway reimbursement.

-### Reimbursement **business trips Italy**
+### Reimbursement business trips Italy

 We offer full reimbursement for the following expenses: train tickets, flight tickets, car rental, bus tickets, hotel stay with breakfast and possible event ticket.
 Meals are on the Team member.
 Moreover, we offer full reimbursement for Taxi/Bus rides from/to the train station, bus station or airport to/from the hotel and for the journey hotel/venue/hotel.

-### Reimbursement **business trips Europe/Worldwide**
+### Reimbursement business trips Europe/Worldwide

 We offer full reimbursement for the following expenses: train tickets, flight tickets, car rental, bus tickets, travel insurance, hotel stay and a daily refund of max €60,00 per day for meals and possible event ticket.
-Moreover, we offer full reimbursement for Uber/Taxi/Bus rides from/to the train station, bus station or airport to/from the hotel and for the journey hotel/venue/hotel.
+Moreover, we offer full reimbursement for [Uber](https://github.com/nebulab/playbook/blob/master/processes/travel-policy.md#uber)/Taxi/Bus rides from/to the train station, bus station or airport to/from the hotel and for the journey hotel/venue/hotel.
-- **Uber** to get a ride within the city with ease.
-Before your departure, check if Uber provide the service in the city you are traveling to at this [link](https://www.uber.com/it/cities/).
-Afterward, ask to be included in the Nebulab Uber organization in the Slack channel #travel.
-All you have to do on your business travel is to get a ride and charge Nebulab for it selecting "Nebulab Srls" in the drop-down menu.

 We won't reimburse in any case expenses for hotel minibar, pay tv, road or parking fines and so on.

-### **Useful information**
+### Useful information

 #### Passport

 Considering the frequency of our trips abroad, we advise obtaining a Biometric Passport.

-#### Expense report**
+#### Expense report

 To obtain a reimbursement every team member has to submit a complete travel expense report, attaching every expense receipt (meals and movements) within seven days starting from the return date from the travel.

+#### Uber
+To get a ride within the city with ease.
+Before your departure, check if Uber provide the service in the city you are traveling to at this [link](https://www.uber.com/it/cities/).
+Afterward, ask to be included in the Nebulab Uber organization in the Slack channel #travel.
+All you have to do on your business travel is to get a ride and charge Nebulab for it selecting "Nebulab Srls" in the drop-down menu.

 #### Hotel invoice issue